-While Urban Outfitters has a vintage and secondhand feel, a majority of their in-house brands were produced in unregulated factories, with sweatshop violations even within the US.
+While Urban Outfitters has a vintage and secondhand feel, a majority of their in-house brands are produced in unregulated factories, with sweatshop violations even within the US.

 But one advantage of Urban Outfitters is that they have an in-house, upcycled brand which makes use of deadstock and secondhand clothing for new designs.

 As some of you know, I am a huge proponent of incorporating vintage and upcycled garments into one’s wardrobe.
-The prints of the 60s and 70s, the silhouettes of the 80s, the girl power of the 90s – no matter which direction you go, when combined with contemporary favorites, you end up with a style that is all your own.
+The prints of the 60s and 70s, the silhouettes of the 80s, the grunge of the 90s.
+No matter which direction you go, when combined with contemporary favorites, you end up with a style that is all your own.

-8 Ethical Alternatives to Urban Outfitters
+8 Ethical and Sustainable Alternatives to Urban Outfitters

 Let me know if you have any questions, comments, or suggestions for other conventional brands to cover!